httpwg/http-extensions/draft-ietf-httpbis-secondary-server-certs.md

 certificate has sent the chain and proof, this certificate chain is cached by the recipient and available for future use.

-## Indicating Support for HTTP-Layer Certificate Authentication {#settings-usage}
+## Indicating Support for HTTP-Layer Server Certificate Authentication {#settings-usage}

 The `SETTINGS_HTTP_SERVER_CERT_AUTH` parameters for HTTP/2 and HTTP/3 are
-defined in {{settings}} so that clients and servers can indicate support for secondary certificate authentication of servers.
+defined in {{settings}} so that clients and servers can indicate support for secondary server certificate authentication.

 HTTP/2 and HTTP/3 endpoints that wish to indicate support for HTTP-Layer certificate authentication MUST send a `SETTINGS_HTTP_SERVER_CERT_AUTH` parameter set to "1" in their SETTINGS frame.
-Endpoints MUST NOT use any of the authentication functionality described in this document unless the parameter has been negotiated by both sides.
+Endpoints MUST NOT use any of the authentication functionality described in this document unless they have both sent and received `SETTINGS_HTTP_SERVER_CERT_AUTH` with a value of 1.

 Endpoints MUST NOT send a `SETTINGS_HTTP_SERVER_CERT_AUTH` parameter with a value of 0 after previously sending a value of 1.